German School Cones- Schultüte for the First Day of School

-The Schultüte, filled German School cones, tradition goes back to the early 1800s in Germany.
-Leaving the childhood comforts of Kindergarten, and moving on to “real school” can be a tough transition.
-So, on their first day of school when entering the first grade, children traditionally receive a cone shaped bag, sometimes called a “Zuckertüte” (sugar bag), filled with treats and toys, to make starting real school just a little bit sweeter.
-Before the beginning of the School Year in Germany, the stores are filled with a variety of cones… both filled and unfilled… for parents to buy.
-While the tradition hasn’t quite caught on in the USA, there are plenty of German School Cones to buy and fill online.
+The Schultüte, German School cone, tradition dates back to the early 1800s in Germany.
+Leaving the childhood comforts of Kindergarten and moving on to “real school” can be a tough transition.
+So, on their first day of school when entering the first grade, children traditionally receive a cone-shaped bag, sometimes called a “Zuckertüte” (sugar bag), filled with treats and toys, to make starting real school just a little bit sweeter.
+Before the beginning of the School Year in Germany, you’ll see a variety of cones in stores, both filled and unfilled, for parents to buy.
+While the tradition hasn’t quite caught on in the USA, there are plenty of German School Cones to purchase and fill online.
 You can find them in a rainbow of colors, or even with a theme matching your child’s personality and favorites.
+Or, you can make one yourself!

 Irmgard in Wuppertal with her Schultüte in 1959.
 Used with permission